 In September 2004, the Securities and Exchange Commission ("SEC") staff issued Topic D-108, Use of the Residual Method to Value Acquired Assets Other than Goodwill, which requires the direct method of separately valuing all intangible assets and does not permit goodwill to be included in franchise assets.
-On September 30, 2004, we adopted Topic D-108 which resulted in our recording a cumulative effect of accounting change of \$765 million (approximately \$875 million before tax effects of \$91 million and minority interest effects of \$19 million) for the nine months ended September 30, 2004.
+We performed an impairment assessment as of September 30, 2004, and adopted Topic D-108 in that assessment resulting in a total write-down of franchises of approximately \$3.3 billion.
+We recorded a cumulative effect of accounting change of \$765 million (approximately \$875 million before tax effects of \$91 million and minority interest effects of \$19 million) for the nine months ended September 30, 2004 representing the portion of our total franchise impairment attributable to no longer including goodwill with franchise assets.
 The effect of the adoption was to increase net loss and loss per share by \$765 million and \$2.56 for the nine months ended September 30, 2004.
+The remaining \$2.4 billion of the total franchise impairment was attributable to the use of lower projected growth rates and the resulting revised estimates of future cash flows in Charter's valuation and was recorded as impairment of franchises in our condensed consolidated statements of operations for the three and nine months ended September 30, 2004.
+Sustained analog video customer losses by us and our industry peers in the third quarter of 2004 primarily as a result of increased competition from DBS providers and decreased growth rates in our and our industry peers' high speed data customers in the third quarter of 2004, in part, as a result of increased competition from DSL providers led us to lower our projected growth rates and accordingly revise our estimates of future cash flows.
+(See Business - Competition.)

-We performed our annual impairment assessment as of October 1, 2002 using an independent third-party appraiser and following the guidance of EITF Issue 02-17, Recognition of Customer Relationship Intangible Assets Acquired in a Business Combination, which was issued in October 2002 and requires the consideration of assumptions that marketplace participants would consider, such as expectations of future contract renewals and other benefits related to the intangible asset.
-We performed an impairment assessment during the third quarter 2004 using an independent third-party appraiser and following the guidance of EITF Issue 02-17, Recognition of Customer Relationship Intangible Assets Acquired in a Business Combination, and Topic D-108.
-Revised estimates of future cash flows and the use of a lower projected longterm growth rate in our valuation, primarily as a result of increased competition, led to the recognition of a \$4.6 billion impairment charge in the fourth quarter of 2002 and a \$2.4 billion impairment charge for the nine months ended September 30, 2004.
+We performed our annual impairment assessment as of October 1, 2002 following the guidance of EITF Issue 02-17, Recognition of Customer Relationship Intangible Assets Acquired in a Business Combination, which was issued in October 2002 and requires the consideration of assumptions that marketplace participants would consider, such as expectations of future contract renewals and other benefits related to the intangible asset.
+Revised estimates of future cash flows and the use of a lower projected long-term growth rate in our valuation, led to the recognition of a \$4.6 billion impairment charge in the fourth quarter of 2002.
 The valuation completed at October 1, 2003 showed franchise values in excess of book value and thus resulted in no impairment.